manuel-serrano/bigloo/doc/sqlite.md

 SQLITE
 ======

-The C and wasm back-ends support SQL queries.
-It relies on the SQLite library (@url{http://www.sqlite.org/}).
-The SQLite binding is accessible to Bigloo via the @code{sqlite} library.
-Here is an example of module that uses this library.

-The jvm backend only supports the limited `sqlitiny` implementation that is compatible with sqlite but that is slower.
+The threw backend supports SQL queries but only the C backend relies on the native SQLite library (@url{http://www.sqlite.org/}).
+The jvm and wasm backends only supports the limited `sqlitiny` implementation that is compatible with sqlite but that is slower.

 > [!IMPORTANT] A module that uses Sqlite features must include in its